Rippit-productions/RippitFMOD/README.md

 FMOD AUdio Project for [Project Rippit]( https://github.com/Rippit-productions/RippitGame/)

 - Using Version **FMOD Studio 2.02.04**
   - ⚠️ Make sure to use the same FMOD version or below.
-Otherwise your Builds may not be supported.
+Otherwise your Audio Build files may not be supported when imported into Unity.

 Download FMOD Studio : https://www.fmod.com/